stacksmith/trivial-project/README.md

 Fine tune your template to fit your needs.
 Feel free to create different templates for different types of projects; specify the one you need with `:TEMPLATE-PATH` when creating projects.

+Create your own key names (just insert --KEYNAME-- in the text).
+Of course, you must either pass the value by hand in `(make-project :NAME xxx :KEYNAME val...)`, or set a useful default in the .local.tp file (or both!).
+Same goes for file renaming, with `TP_KEYNAME_TP` syntax in the filename.
+If you don't like the --xx-- syntax, change it with `:REGEX-NORMAL`...

 Almost every aspect of project generation is configurable.
 The rest of this document describes the aspects of configuration.

 ## KEY-VALUE SUBSTITUTION